 Dementia caregiver support groups are often led by social workers or medical professionals who are adept at guiding the conversation among the group.
 Some of the main benefits family caregivers receive from attending these support groups include:

 Find dementia caregiver support at Peabody Retirement Community.
-Join us the third Thursday of every month at 7p in The Enrichment Center, just off the Strauss Center, for our Alzheimer’s/Dementia Support Group, led by Director of Dementia Programming, Robin Fry.
+Join us the third Thursday of every month at 7p in The Enrichment Center, just off the Strauss Center, for our Alzheimer’s/Dementia Support Group.

 Peabody also offers personalized Alzheimer’s and dementia care at The Frank and Laura Smock Memory Enhancement Center.
 Residents enjoy structured activities designed to enhance their senses and their memories in a homelike, secure environment.
 For more information about memory support at Peabody, please contact us today.